turbulencelover/turbulencelover.github.io/_pages/Publications.md

 12. **Hossein A Kafiabad**, Jacques Vanneste, and William R Young.
 "Interaction of near-inertial waves with an anticyclonic vortex." *Journal of Physical Oceanography*, 05 Apr.
 2021.

-11. Miles A C Savva, **Hossein A Kafiabad**,, and Jacques Vanneste.
+11. Miles A C Savva, **Hossein A Kafiabad**, and Jacques Vanneste.
 "Inertia-gravity-wave scattering by three-dimensional geostrophic turbulence." *Journal of Fluid Mechanics*, 916:A6, 2021. **(selected for Focus on Fluids)**.

 10. **Hossein A Kafiabad**, Miles A C Savva, and Jacques Vanneste.
 "Diffusion of inertia-gravity waves by geostrophic turbulence." *Journal of Fluid Mechanics*, 869:R7, 2019.

 9. **Hossein A Kafiabad** and Peter Bartello.
 "Spontaneous imbalance in the non-hydrostatic boussinesq equations." *Journal of Fluid Mechanics*, 847:614-643, 2018.

 8. **Hossein A Kafiabad**  and Peter Bartello.
-"Rotating stratified turbulence and the slow manifold." *Computers \& Fluids*, 151:23-34, 2017.
+"Rotating stratified turbulence and the slow manifold." *Computers & Fluids*, 151:23-34, 2017.

 7. **Hossein A Kafiabad** and Peter Bartello.
-Balance dynamics in rotating strati ed turbulence. *Journal of Fluid Mechanics*, 795:914-949, 2016.
+"Balance dynamics in rotating stratified turbulence." *Journal of Fluid Mechanics*, 795:914-949, 2016.

 6. **Hossein Amini Kafiabad** , Pak Wai Chan, and George Haller.
 "Lagrangian detection of wind shear for landing aircraft." *Journal of Atmospheric and Oceanic Technology*, 30(12):2808-2819, 2013.